FennaKort/verdantia-site/README.txt

 [x]remove duplicate styles/consolidate styles where possible
 [x]replace what we offer and contact us h1s with h2s and ensure good document outline

-[]put fullsize styles into correct media queries []main needs to be <=790px in large size
+[x]put fullsize styles into correct media queries [x]main needs to be <=790px in large size
+	-because of full width backgrounds, the site needs a workaround instead [x]adjust table styles to be responsive
+- added responsive sticky nav :3
+	[]adjustments needed for:
+	- iphone 12/13 pro max - not enough smol
+	- galaxy s20+ - too smol

 [x]may be able to consolidate styles for price table container and tagline container []may be able to consolidate styles for what we offer and contact form hover styles [x]may be able to remove styles for entire call to action section at around line 370 [x]add scrollbar-gutter and style scrollbar
-[]adjust .buttons class name to be more descriptive
+[x]adjust .buttons class name to be more descriptive

 --------------------------------------------------------------------------